The Uber Hack: What We Can Learn From The Latest High-Profile Cyber Attack

 2. Never ever store your (privileged) credentials anywhere in clear text, especially not in automation scripts.
 Use encryption and/or dedicated solutions for secrets management, instead.

-You’ve worked far too hard to let your business (or the business you work for) fall victim to a cyber attack.
+You’ve worked far too hard to let your business (or the business you work for) fall victim to a cyber attack such as the recent Uber hack.